Federal Student Aid Information Center

 Awarded to an IUP student majoring in physical education.
 Preference will be given to female students.

-For more information, please contact Dr. Carleen Zoni, Dean of the College of Health and Human Services, at 724-357-2555.
+For more information, please contact Carleen Zoni, Dean of the College of Health and Human Services, at 724-357-2555.

 Awarded to a student majoring in Sociology in the junior or senior year (at least 56 credits).
 The student must have an overall GPA of 2.0 and a major GPA of 2.5.
 Preference is given to African-American male students from single-parent households; secondary consideration is given to African-American females or other deserving students.

-For more information, please contact Dr. Yaw Asamoah, Dean of the College of Humanities and Social Sciences, at 724-357-2280.
+For more information, please contact Yaw Asamoah, Dean of the College of Humanities and Social Sciences, at 724-357-2280.

-Awarded to a permanent resident of Warren County (Pennsylvania) enrolled in the College of Natural Sciences and Mathematics.
+Awarded to a permanent resident of Warren County (Pennsylvania) enrolled in the Kopchick College of Natural Sciences and Mathematics.
 Preference given to female graduates of Warren Area High School.
 Consideration is given to financial need.
 Must attain a 3.0 GPA to maintain scholarship for four years.

 Awarded to a full-time Computer Science major with the highest overall grade-point average who is entering the junior year and has completed at least nine credits of computer science.
 Must be awarded to a female if only one scholarship is being awarded.